ibm-cloud-docs/EventStreams/choosing_your_plan.md

 {:beta: .beta}

 # Choosing your plan

 {: #plan_choose}

-{{site.data.keyword.messagehub}} is available as Lite plan, Standard plan, Enterprise plan, or {{site.data.keyword.satelliteshort}} plan {:beta: .beta} depending on your requirements.
+{{site.data.keyword.messagehub}} is available as Lite plan, Standard plan, Enterprise plan, or {{site.data.keyword.satelliteshort}} plan {: beta} depending on your requirements.

 {: shortdesc}

 ## Lite plan

 {: #plan_lite}

 The Lite plan is free for users who want to try out {{site.data.keyword.messagehub}} or build a proof-of-concept.
 We do not recommend the Lite plan for production use.
 The Lite plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.

 ## Standard plan

 {: #plan_standard}

 The Standard plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise plan.
 The Standard plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster that seamlessly autoscales as you increase the number of partitions you are using for your workload.